Unbiased estimators and multilevel Monte Carlo: Introduction

 The rest of the paper is organised as follows.
 The multilevel Monte Carlo and the previous debiasing methods are presented briefly in Sections \ref{sec:mlmc} and \ref{sec:unbiased}, respectively.
 Section \ref{sec:general} introduces a new general unbiased scheme with an explicit expression for its variance (Theorem \ref{thm:general}).
 The unbiased estimators suggested by \cite{mcleish} and \cite{rhee-glynn-wsc,rhee-glynn} are reformulated as specific instances of this scheme, as well as an obvious `hybrid' scheme with MLMC and unbiased components (Example \ref{ex:hybrid-mlmc}).

 New unbiased estimators are suggested in Section \ref{sec:new}.
-Two of the new schemes, termed stratified and residual sampling estimators, have provably lower variance than simple averages of independent unbiased estimates (Proposition \ref{prop:consistency}).
+Two of the new schemes, termed stratified and residual sampling estimators, have provably lower variance than simple averages of independent unbiased estimators (Proposition \ref{prop:consistency}).
 Because stratification is a well-known variance reduction technique, these estimators may be well-known, but they do not seem to be recorded in the literature yet.
-The first main finding of this paper is Theorem \ref{thm:residual-eff} which shows that the asymptotic variance of two of new schemes are asymptotically equal to that of MLMC under general conditions.
+The first main finding of this paper is Theorem \ref{thm:residual-eff} which shows that the variances of two of the new schemes are asymptotically equal to that of MLMC under general conditions.
 This result suggests that unbiasedness can often be achieved with asymptotically negligible additional variance.

 The expected cost of the methods is discussed in Section \ref{sec:cost}.
 The new schemes appear even more appealing after seeing that the expected cost of MLMC and the unbiased schemes are also asymptotically equivalent (Proposition \ref{prop:mlmc-expected-cost}) and therefore the efficiency of an estimator with new schemes can be made arbitrarily close to MLMC (Corollary \ref{cor:batch-complexity}).
 The limiting variance formulation in Theorem \ref{thm:residual-eff} leads into an easily applicable optimisation criteria for the sampling distribution related to the new estimators.